 So what does nearshoring has to do with outsourcing?
 Some are trying to look for the difference between nearshoring and outsourcing, even though it is completely illogical, as nearshoring is a part of outsourcing.
 Being one of its main branches (or types), it is gaining massive popularity these days.
 Unlike other types of outsourcing, nearshoring implies delegating tasks to a country that is located somewhere not far away, preferably within your region.
 As you see, there is really no point on looking for this ‘nearshore vs outsource’ difference, as there is none.

-As a big part of an outsourcing strategy, nearshoring has a list of benefits that while looking for the difference between onshore, nearshore and offshore, make it stand out from all that variety.
+As a big part of an outsourcing strategy, there is a list of benefits of nearshoring that while looking for the difference between onshore, nearshore and offshore, make it stand out from all that variety.
 How about we take a closer look at those?

 Nearshore vs Other Outsourcing Strategies: Its Benefits